exercism/x86-64-assembly/concepts/memory/about.md

 Relative addressing can also be made the default for a source file with `default rel` at the top.

-All exercises in this track are compiled and linked as PIE, so `rel` should be used to generate relative addresses.
+All exercises in this track are compiled and linked as `PIE`, so `rel` should be used to generate relative addresses.

 ### Visibility

-Labels (functions and data) defined in any section (e.g., .text, .data, .rodata) are visible within the same source file.
+Labels (functions and data) defined in any section (e.g., `.text`, `.data`, `.rodata`) are visible within the same source file.
 If declared `global`, they are visible to other source files as well.

 Conversely, labels defined in other source files are visible to the current source file if declared `extern`.